Mineola station (LIRR)

+The Mineola Intermodal Center is an intermodal center and transportation hub in the Village of Mineola, in Nassau County, New York, United States.
+It contains the Mineola Long Island Rail Road station – one of the railroad's busiest stations – in addition to one of the Nassau Inter-County Express (NICE) bus system's main hubs, located adjacent to the southern train platform.

-Mineola is a station on the Main Line and Oyster Bay Branch of the Long Island Rail Road in the village of Mineola, New York.
-All trains for the Port Jefferson, Ronkonkoma, and Oyster Bay branches run through this station, as well as a few for the Montauk Branch.
-It is the eighth-busiest station on the LIRR in terms of weekday boardings, with 10,348 boardings per day in 2006.
+The Mineola station was the eighth-busiest station on the Long Island Rail Road as of 2006, in terms of weekday boardings, with 10,348 boardings per day; all trains on the Main Line (Port Jefferson & Ronkonkoma Branches) and Oyster Bay Branch run through the station, as well as a few trains on the Montauk Branch.

 Location

-Mineola lies in the center of the village of the same name.
-Specifically, it is situated to the west of Mineola Boulevard between Station Road to the south and Front Street to the north.
+The Mineola Intermodal Center lies in the center of the Village of Mineola.
+Specifically, it is situated to the west of Mineola Boulevard, between Station Road to the south and Front Street to the north.

-As one of the LIRR's busiest stations and near the center of Nassau County, the Village of Mineola Planning Committee created a master plan for the town meant to encourage transit-oriented development within a few blocks' radius of the station.
+As one of the LIRR's busiest stations and being located near the center of Nassau County, the Village of Mineola Planning Committee created a master plan for the municipality meant to encourage transit-oriented development within a few blocks' radius of the station.
 Much of the plan involves creating links in the surrounding street grid, streetscape improvements, and pedestrian zones.
-The Long Island Index, which aggregates data and plans about the island, has listed Mineola as one of the most high-profile targets for smart growth, as of 2010, noting that the town is about halfway through the process of revitalization.
+The Long Island Index, which aggregates data and plans about the island, has listed Mineola as one of the most high-profile targets for smart growth.

 History

+Early history

 Mineola station was originally built on the south side of the tracks in 1837 as "Branch station", then later renamed "Hempstead Branch station" when the Long Island Railroad was expanded to Hicksville.
 The station was renovated in June 1872, but a second depot was built between May and June 1883.
 This station was razed in 1923, and the third one was relocated to the north side of the tracks on September 22, 1923.
-The enclosed shelter was built at the old station house's location (See below).
-A reconstruction project took place in 2001.
+The enclosed shelter was built at the old station house's location.
+Three years later, in 1926, the tracks through Mineola were electrified, thus enabling the station to be served by electric trains.

 With its connection to the Oyster Bay Branch, the Mineola station has always been a major railroad junction, but even more so in the 19th and much of the 20th Century.
 On the south side of the station, a wye existed between the power sub-station for a line that connected the West Hempstead Branch with the Oyster Bay Branch.
-Sometimes referred to as the Garden City Branch, the east branch of this wye began at Third Street then crossed Main Street, then the main line itself before connecting with the Oyster Bay Branch until it was eliminated in 1928.
+Sometimes referred to as the Garden City Branch, the east branch of this wye began at Third Street, then crossed Main Street, and thence the Main Line itself, before connecting with the Oyster Bay Branch – until the connection was eliminated in 1928.
 The rest of the line was eliminated in 1966.